Link copied to clipboard

 Hector is a humble person with deep regard for family, community, and tradition.
 His innovative recipes are still taste-tested by Tia Lupita herself and though the last time she tasted them she told him, “You know what Hector?
 Your stuff tastes better than mine,” he’ll never believe it.
 “For me, there was no greater validation,” says Hector before explaining that his mother’s compliment is a testament to the quality of ingredients available to him.

-Since Tia Lupita Foods sources its hot sauce ingredients locally, you can taste the freshness and the caliber of the produce.
 While Hector knows his ingredients are good, he never stops looking for ways to make his business better and more sustainable.
 With the destruction of California’s wildfires and witnessing crops yielding less year after year, Hector sees the value of turning to environmentally sustainable goods—including upcycled okara (a soybean byproduct with nutritional value) and nopal cactus which grows where nothing else will.
 By partnering with other companies to turn foodstuffs that would otherwise be wasted into delicious packaged goods and by sourcing high-quality cactus from regions with high poverty rates, Hector hopes to make a positive difference on people’s lives and on the planet.